NCAS-CMS/cfdm/docs/source/tutorial.rst

 Equality
 --------

-Whether or not two fields are the equal is tested with the field's `~cfdm.Field.equals` method.
+Whether or not two fields are equal is tested with the field's `~cfdm.Field.equals` method.

 .. code:: python